calyxir/calyx/docs/frontends/queues.md

 Two elements may be pushed with the same priority.
 A priority queue that is additionally defined to break such ties in FIFO order is called a _push in, first out_ (PIFO) queue.

-Our queue frontend generates a simple PIFO in Calyx; the source code is available [here][pifo.py].

-Curiously, our PIFO has a ranking policy "baked in": it partitions incoming elements into two classes, and tries to emit elements from those two classes in a round-robin fashion.
-The PIFO operates in a work-conserving manner: if there are no elements from one class and there are elements from the other, we emit an element from the latter class even if it is not its turn.

-Internally, our PIFO maintains two sub-queues, one for each class.
-It also has a boundary value, which informs its partition policy: elements less than the boundary go to the first class, and other elements go to the second class.
-Control logic for pushing a new element is straightforward.
-The control logic for peeking and popping is more subtle because this is where the round-robin policy is enforced.
-A register tracks the class that we wish to emit from next.
-The register starts arbitrarily, and is updated after each successful emission from the desired class.
-It is left unchanged in the case when the desired class is empty and an element of the other class is emitted in the interest of work conservation.

-Additionally, there are two types of specialized PIFOs - Round Robin and Strict - that implement policies which determine which flow to pop/peek from next.
-These PIFOs take n flows instead of just two.
+There are two types of specialized PIFOs - Round Robin and Strict - that implement policies which determine which flow to pop/peek from next.
+These PIFOs take n flows, which are represented with n subqueues.

 ### Round Robin Queues